-Development within the Hamlet Residential designation shall be consistent with the following land use policies:
+Development within the Hamlet Residential Area designation shall be consistent with the following land use policies:

-- a) Expansion will only occur through minor infilling; - b) The subdivision of land will only be permitted as infilling where the lots meet the minimum criteria specified in Section 3.2 of this Plan and the zoning by-law; - c) Any development adjacent to Highway 7 is subject to approval from the Ministry of Transportation for new or changes to access on to Highway 7;
+- a) Expansion will only occur through minor infilling; - b) The subdivision of land will only be permitted as infilling where the lots meet the minimum criteria specified in Section 3.21 of this Plan and the zoning by-law; - c) Any development adjacent to Highway 7 is subject to approval from the Ministry of Transportation for new or changes to access on to Highway 7; - d) Home occupations may be permitted as a secondary use to the primary residential in accordance with section D1.3.1.4 of the Official Plan.
+A home occupation use shall not include any adult entertainment uses; and,

-j) Home occupations may be permitted as a secondary use to the primary residential in accordance with section D1.3.1.4 of the Official Plan.
+Home occupations may be permitted as a secondary use to the primary residential in accordance with section D1.3.1.4 of the Official Plan.

-d) use providing:

-i) Access is from a public road;

-- - iii) The floor area of the home occupation generally does not exceed 25 percent of the total floor area of the residence; - iv) Not less than one parking space is provided for every 10 sq. metres of floor area devoted to the home occupation; and, v) There is no open storage on the property.
+- e) use providing: - i) Access is from a public road; - ii) The home occupation is located within the residence; - iii) The floor area of the home occupation generally does not exceed 25 percent of the total floor area of the residence: - iv) Not less than one parking space is provided for every

-e) All development will be consistent with the policies in section 3.13 and the Hamlet Design and Heritage Protection policies contained in Appendix A. Deferral #1 under Section 17(34) of the Planning Act
+10 sq. metres of floor area devoted to the home occupation; and, - v) There is no open storage on the property. - e) All development will be consistent with the policies in section 3.13 and the Hamlet Design and Heritage Protection Guidelines contained in Appendix A.

+Deferral #1 under Section 17(34) of the Planning Act